Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Introduction Introduction.

+We compare our implementation to eight existing range-searching data structures (Table \ref{tab:implementations}).
+From \texttt{CGAL}~\cite{cgal}, we include their range tree, $k$-d tree, and $R$-tree implementations.
+From the \texttt{Boost} geometry library~\cite{boostgeometry}, we include its three highly optimized $R$-tree variants (linear, quadratic, and $R^*$ packing), which all three internally use Hilbert-curve–based packing to speed up their computations.
+Due to its performance, \texttt{Boost} serves as our baseline.
+Kriegel and Schiwietz~\cite{Kriegel1989Performance} benchmarked in 1989 the state-of-the-art range reporting approaches.
+This result is too old to be competitive, and we do not compare against it, but it provided the framework for synthetic data testing that was adopted by future works~\cite{Arge2004Priority,SunBlelloch2019ALENEX,Wang2022ParGeo,Qi2020Packing}.

+Beyond standard libraries, we consider parallel or research implementations from the literature.
+Sun and Blelloch~\cite{SunBlelloch2019ALENEX} propose the \texttt{PAM} library and its augmented \texttt{range tree}, designed for fast parallel and sequential range queries.
+The authors of~\cite{Wang2022ParGeo} introduce \texttt{ParGeo}, whose $k$-d tree focuses on parallel scalability.
+Men, Shen, Gu, and Sun~\cite{Men2025SIGMOD} present the \texttt{PkD-tree}, a recent parallel $k$-d tree variant.
+We include these three parallel data structures, evaluating their sequential performance for a fair comparison.
+Note that two of these papers~\cite{SunBlelloch2019ALENEX, Men2025SIGMOD} claim to have competitive to strong sequential performance.

-The last two works focus on I/O operations rather than runtime performance.
-Arge et al.~\cite{Arge2004Priority} provide an $R$-tree implementation that is designed to minimise the number of I/O operations performed.
-Qi, Tao and Chang~\cite{Qi2020Packing} follow up this work, providing several $R$-tree implementations that are also designed to minimise the number of I/O's used.
-The experimental setup in these paper differs from previously discussed work as they measure the number of block I/O operations their data structures use (using a block size of 4MB).
-They do not optimise for runtime performance.
-In terms of runtime, they do not compare to (and are not competitive with) the aforementioned implementations.
+We mention two additional works that focus on I/O operations rather than runtime.
+Arge, de Berg, Haverkort, and Yi~\cite{Arge2004Priority} provide an $R$-tree implementation that is designed to minimise the number of I/O operations performed.
+Qi, Tao and Chang~\cite{Qi2020Packing} follow up this work, providing several $R$-tree implementations designed to minimise the number of I/O's used.
+The experimental setup in these papers is different, as they measure the number of block I/O operations their data structures use (using a block size of 4MB).
+They do not optimise for runtime performance, and are not competitive on the runtime metric.

-\subsection{Technical contribution.}
+\subsection{Technical contribution}